opensearch-project/opensearch-spark/README.md

 # OpenSearch Flint

-OpenSearch Flint is ...
-It consists of four modules:
+OpenSearch consists of four modules:

 - `flint-core`: a module that contains Flint specification and client.
 - `flint-commons`: a module that provides a shared library of utilities and common functionalities, designed to easily extend Flint's capabilities.